-1.1 Evaluation Background, Purpose, Objectives, Scope, and Methods
+1.1 Evaluation background, purpose, objectives, scope, and methods

-1. Since its inception, the Global Environment Facility (GEF) has invested heavily in Africa and especially in Sub-Saharan Africa, providing almost 30 percent of its total funding to this area struggling to meet the dual challenges of climate change and extreme poverty.
-GEF grants totaling \$4.78 billion, complemented by cofinancing of \$16.37 billion,1 have been allocated to Sub-Saharan Africa since 1992 in an effort to support a set of countries in which socioeconomic needs are frequently prioritized over environmental considerations in government development agendas.
-Although differences exist among the Sub-Saharan countries in terms of their reliance on natural resources, their susceptibility to natural disasters, the dependence of their poor on the environment for subsistence, and their socioeconomic development priorities, they all face challenges of environmental resource loss and competition as they strive to improve their people's standard of living.
-The GEF has thus provided support to help the region meet its main environmental challenges through national and regional programs and projects focused largely on land, water, forests, energy, and biodiversity.
+Since its inception, the Global Environment Facility (GEF) has invested heavily in Africa-and especially in Sub-Saharan Africa, providing almost 30 percent of its total funding to this area struggling to meet the dual challenges of climate change and extreme poverty.
+GEF grants totaling \$4.78 billion, complemented by cofinancing of \$16.37 billion, have been allocated to Sub-Saharan Africa since 1992 in an effort to support a set of countries in which socioeconomic needs are frequently prioritized over environmental considerations in government development agendas.
+Although differences exist among the Sub-Saharan countries in their reliance on natural resources, their susceptibility to natural disasters, the dependence of their poor on the environment for subsistence, and their socioeconomic development priorities, they all face challenges of environmental resource loss and competition as they strive to improve their peoples' standard of

-2. Despite the GEF's long and intensive engagement in the region, evaluations conducted by the GEF's Independent Evaluation Office (IEO) have revealed pervasive and long-standing weaknesses.
-Notably, the Sixth Comprehensive Evaluation of the GEF (OPS6) found that fewer GEF-funded projects in Sub-Saharan Africa were rated as having satisfactory level of outcomes achievement or as having outcomes that were likely to be sustained than in other world regions (GEF IEO 2017).
+Despite the GEF's long and intensive engagement in the region, evaluations conducted by the GEF's Independent Evaluation Office (IEO) have revealed pervasive and long-standing weaknesses.
+Notably, the Sixth Comprehensive Evaluation of the GEF (OPS6) found that fewer GEF-funded projects in Sub-Saharan Africa were rated as having satisfactory levels of outcomes achievement or as having outcomes that were likely to be sustained than in other world regions (GEF IEO 2017).
 One shortcoming that may be related to these lower ratings is limited institutional capacity, which has been identified as an important issue to be addressed.
 Also, mechanisms for projects' future financial sustainability-through the market, government budgets, or both-are lacking.
 Establishing such mechanisms is a key condition for transformational change to occur in Sub-Saharan Africa.